wprashed/tracepilot/readme.txt

 = Does the plugin include vulnerability scanning? =

-It includes configuration for software vulnerability intelligence sources and combines that data with file-integrity checks when configured.
+It includes configuration for software vulnerability intelligence sources and can combine that data with file-integrity signals when configured.

 == Screenshots ==